ashishgupta1350/Book_Log/README.md

 * https://bookanalysis.com/kurt-vonnegut/short-stories/ - Short Story Literature with Dark Humor themes and themes on Humans which give perspectives
 * “Diamonds in the Dust” - Read for Failture Case studies and fundamental breakdown of companies before going bankrupt  (Also helps learn about turnarounds)
 * Old ValuePikr Articles on failed companies and excellent companies to develope intuition
+* How Asia Works (Recommended by Intrinsic Compounding)
+* Bulls bears and other beasts
+* Stocks to Riches
 ---

 ## 📈 Trading & Investing Books